etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_rich_text_field_and_column.md

 ##  Overview

-This Howto section explains how to add a rich text field and column to the Etendo system.
+This How-to section explains how to add a rich text field and column to the Etendo system.

 The steps to get a rich text field in your window consists of two steps: